-1.3.4.3.
+1.4.3.
 Transfer the cell lysate into a 0.5 mL microcentrifuge tube and centrifuge at 300 x g for 6 min at RT to remove debris.
 Add 50 µL of the sample cell lysate supernatant to a 96-well black plate and then add 50 µL of a solution consisting of 200 µM 6,8-difluoro-4-methylumbelliferyl phosphate (DiFMUP) fluorogenic substrate dissolved in 2x ALP buffer (pH 10) per well.
 Set up two blank wells with 100 µL of a 1:1 solution containing 1x cell lysis buffer and 2x ALP buffer.

-1.3.4.4.
-Prepare 8 reference standards with 100 μL/well with the 6,8-difluoro-7-hydroxy-4-methylcoumarin (DiFMU) ranging from 0.5 to 200 μM dissolved in 1:1 solution containing 1x cell lysis buffer and 2x ALP buffer to generate a standard reference curve.
+1.4.4.
+Prepare 8 reference standards with 100 μL/well of 6,8-difluoro-7-hydroxy-4-methylcoumarin (DiFMU) ranging from 0.5 to 200 μM dissolved in 1:1 solution containing 1x cell lysis buffer and 2x ALP buffer to generate a standard reference curve.

-1.3.4.5.
+1.4.5.
 Incubate the black plate at 37 °C for 15 min and then read the fluorescence with the excitation at 358 nm and emission at 455 nm.
 Subtract the blank readings from the reference standards and sample readings.